-The Research Internship can only be started when at least 8 credits of the compulsory courses have been obtained of the modules offered in periods 1 and 2.
-Furthermore, the research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start.
+The Research Internship can only be started when at least 8 credits of the compulsory core courses have been obtained of the modules offered in periods 1 and 2.
+The research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start of the data collection.
 In addition:

-• Certain Research Internships may require that practical or skills training(s) have been completed.
+• certain Research Internships may require that practical or skills training(s) have been completed.